marbocub/NasVolumeWatcher/README.md

 # NasVolumeWatcher

-Tools to store the hash of files on the NAS into the database, written in Python.
+Tools to build the hash database for existed files on the NAS, written in Python.

 ## Prerequirements